Version: 2022.3

 See in Glossary

-for the devices you want to support.
+apps for the Apple Vision Pro device, you also need the PolySpatial visionOS packages.
 Unity provides additional packages, including Unity Mars and the XR Interaction Toolkit to make it easier and faster to develop AR experiences.

 AR provider plug-ins